 Regular exercising helps your body burn triglycerides for fuel, which can help reduce liver fat.
 A practice to cool and quiet the mind can be instrumental in promoting health throughout the mind-body organism, and can be especially supportive of an emotional hot-seat like the liver.
 Even a ten to fifteen minute daily practice can be transformative.

 6. Self-massage with oil daily

 The practice of abhyanga (self-massage with oil) is deeply detoxifying to both superficial and deep tissues.
 It settles the nervous system, calms and nourishes the skin, promotes healthy circulation, helps to lubricate and rejuvenate all of the tissue, and supports cleansing and detoxification throughout the system, thereby supporting the liver.

 Maintaining a healthy weight can take you a long way in keeping the liver healthy and free from fat deposits.
 Alcohol is not the only thing that can cause fatty liver disease – obesity (or even just being overweight) puts you at risk of developing non-alcoholic fatty liver disease.

 8. Periodic detoxification

-Detoxification does wonders to your system, by offloading the stress of the liver and thereby enhancing its functionality.
-Ayurveda & Naturopathy, both emphasises on the preventive aspect as much as it has detailed on the curative aspect of diseases.
-Periodic seasonal detoxification through panchakarma plays a vital role in prevention of and also in enhancing the vitality of the organs.
+Detoxification does wonders for your system, by offloading the stress of the liver and thereby enhancing its functionality.
+Ayurveda & Naturopathy, both emphasize the preventive aspect as much as it has detailed the curative aspect of diseases.
+Periodic seasonal detoxification through panchakarma therapies plays a vital role in the prevention of and also in enhancing the vitality of the organs.